ondemandenv/odmd-contracts-base/.odmd/ONDEMANDENV_PLATFORM.md

     - `_default-vpc-rds` - Standard database infrastructure templates
     - `_default-kube-eks` - Default Kubernetes cluster templates
 #### Hosted Zone and DNS Integration
-To facilitate service discovery, TLS termination, and human-readable endpoints, the platform automatically provisions a Route53 Hosted Zone for each workspace account.
-This is managed centrally and configured in the organization's `ContractsLib`.
+To facilitate service discovery, TLS termination, and human-readable endpoints, the platform provisions a Route53 Hosted Zone per target environment according to your organization configuration.

-- **Configuration**: Hosted Zone access is managed through the Enver configuration pattern.
-Services access the hosted zone using `this.enver.hostedZone!` which returns an array where `[0]` is the Zone ID and `[1]` is the Zone Name.
-This replaces the deprecated `accountToOdmdHostedZoneID` pattern.
+- **Configuration**: Hosted Zone access is exposed via the Enver configuration as a typed object: `this.enver.hostedZone?: { zoneId: string; zoneName: string }`.

-- **Subdomain Structure**: Services deployed within an `Enver` can leverage this feature to create unique, predictable DNS records.
-The standard subdomain format is:
+- **Subdomain Structure**: Services can create predictable DNS records.
+A standard subdomain format is:
-  `<enver-name>.<build-id>.<central-subdomain>`
-  For example: `mock.my-service.{zoneName}`
+  `<rev>.<build-id>.<central-subdomain>` where `<rev>` originates from the revision (branch/tag), not hardcoded constellation names.

-- **Usage Example**: A service can programmatically construct its domain name and create the necessary Route53 records (e.g., an 'A' record pointing to a load balancer or a CNAME for a CloudFront distribution).
-This allows services to easily obtain valid TLS certificates from AWS Certificate Manager (ACM) for their custom domain.
+- **Usage Example**: Construct a domain name and create Route53 records (e.g., an 'A' record for ALB or CNAME for CloudFront).
+Obtain TLS certificates via ACM for the chosen domain.

 #### Platform Console Webapp (User Auth Web UI)
 - Purpose: Lightweight web console that connects to the OndemandEnv platform for authentication and visualization, consuming platform-published config.